 As you can guess, FTTN stands for Fibre to the Node or Neighbourhood, but what does it mean ?
 Very simplistic answer is that it's the way the internet connection is delivered to your modem or wifi router.
 Signal in FTTN connection is transported via Fibre Optics cable up until your neighbourhood, then goes through a copper wire in your house.

 Usually fiber optic is faster and more stable than cable.
-Unfortunately, only 35% of Canadian households had access to FTTH with 11% subscribing according to a 2018 survey.
+Unfortunately, only 35% of Canadian households had access to Fiber internet (FTTH) with 11% subscribing according to a 2018 survey.

 *Source: 2018 survey from cansumer.ca